MarcDiethelm/xtc/README.md

 - Easy to configure.
 (Almost) everything in one place.
 - The whole frontend is contained in one folder, called... frontend.
-- Less @import (reference): Only includes what is actually used in your project.
-Great for libraries with mixins, helpers.
 - Generated [project overview](#template-development-and-integration-into-other-backends) lists all views, modules and templates, with links to stand-alone, rendered source and repository.
 - Lazy routing: just create a new view and use its filename as the URI.
 - Basic styles for wireframing.
+- Super-easy HTTP basic auth protection and access for IP ranges.
+- Less @import (reference): Only includes what is actually used in your project.
+Great for libraries with mixins, helpers.

 ## Installing Prerequisites

 Like any framework xtc depends on some other software to run.
 Installing the dependencies is easy and quick however.
 And your next project will be able to use most functionality out of the box.